topology.wh — complete example

 Terminal window

-wh deploy lint topology.wh
+wh topology lint topology.wh

 Preview changes before applying: